Iford Arts announces new season and new Artistic Director Oliver Gooch appointed to lead ambitious opera company into 2020 and beyond.

 The festival will take place on fields behind the Tewkesbury Borough Council offices in Gloucester Road, part of the site of the original battle of Tewkesbury of 1471.

-12th July 2014 - The Battle Proms Concerts at Blenheim Palace
+6 July 2019 - The Battle Proms Concert

 Every summer thousands of concert-goers pack up a picnic, stock up on fizz and join the party in the stunning grounds of Blenheim Palace for the Battle Proms Concert.